Kurul0/greencity-test-cases/README.md

 This repository contains the practical implementation of the manual testing process for the GreenCity web application.

 ### Project Overview
-**Objective:** To perform manual testing of the public-facing features on the About Us and Events pages, and to design structured documentation.
+**Objective:** To perform manual testing of the public-facing features on the About Us and Events pages on the GreenCity website, and to design structured documentation.

 The project focuses on analyzing the following key system aspects:
 - Navigation behavior (burger menu) on narrowed desktop viewports.